-Without doubt, Costa Rica has the most natural beauty of Central America and maybe even the whole of Latin America.
+Without doubt, Costa Rica has the most natural beauty of Central America and maybe even of Latin America.
 Eleven percent of the country consists of national parks.
 Twenty-seven percent is a protected area in some other way.
 It is the El Dorado for nature lovers, and there are many exotic animals that you may suddenly run into just about anywhere.
 In Costa Rica, you will find national parks, active volcanoes, rain forests, mountains, and more than 1200 kilometers of coastline.
 The country is sparsely populated.
 That is why you still find a great variety of animals in the wild: monkeys, turtles, sloths, skunks, anteaters, armadillos, and 850 different types of tropical birds.
 Some of these animals are unique in the world.
 If you are lucky, you might even see jaguars and tapirs.

 Peninsula de Osa, the southern part of the Pacific coast, has the biggest national park in the country—Corcovado.
 This park ranks among the top five areas in the world when it comes to biodiversity.
-Apart from the four species of monkeys that live in Costa Rica, you can also encounter jaguars and tapirs.
+Apart from the four species of monkeys that live in Costa Rica, you can also meet jaguars and tapirs.
 You can visit the park from Bahia Drake or from Puerto Jimenez, but Bahia Drake is by far a more beautiful base from which to start.
 In the village, there are expensive eco lodges, but you can also find basic hotels that you don’t have to book in advance.
 You can make daily trips to the park.
 For the real adventure seeker, there is the possibility to stay overnight in the park itself.
 This way you can spot the animals early in the morning, when they are at their most active.
 Costa Rica is also known as the Switzerland of Central America because the standard of living is high and the country does not have an army.
 We work with a school located in the middle of the mountains near Turrialba and with a school on the Caribbean coast at the beach of Puerto Viejo.

 Excursions / activities Puerto Viejo